 Apple has gone all-in with the new iOS 13 update and you should too.
-Before we tell you why you should update your app (and your phones meanwhile) to iOS 13, let us see what packs the punch of iOS 13.
+Before we tell you why you should update your app (and your phones meanwhile) to iOS 13, let us see what packs the bunch of iOS 13 updates.

 The long-overdue Dark mode is finally here.
 After the introduction of a dark mode on macOS in 2018, this was the most asked for feature in iOS forums.
 The phone display is now easy on the eyes as well as saves battery on iPhones with OLED screens.

 The Camera app has received some wonderful updates.
 The new features include the option to allow you to change light intensity in portrait mode.
 Also, iOS 13 has a set of new photo editing tools that will allow you to edit not just their pictures but videos, too.
 You may edit, add effects, filters and rotate your videos – this is a first-time update on the iOS.

 3. Quick-Path Keyboard

 IOS 13 has a new keyboard that enables the users to swipe across for a faster typing experience.
 While the third party has provided similar functionality, this is the first time Apple has come out with its swipe-type feature thereby eliminating the need for such third-party apps.